Betts (2 HRs, 4 hits) leads Red Sox to 6-2 win over Twins

+BOSTON (AP) — Mookie Betts knows the Boston Red Sox are running out of time to be patient.

-BOSTON (AP) — Mookie Betts homered on the first two pitches he saw, collecting four hits and five RBIs in all, and Eduardo Rodriguez allowed only five singles in seven shutout innings Wednesday night to help the Boston Red Sox beat the Minnesota Twins 6-2.
+The reigning AL MVP homered on the first two pitches he saw from José Berríos on Wednesday night, collecting four hits and five RBIs in all to help Boston beat the Minnesota Twins 6-2.

-The Red Sox won for the 12th time in 17 games and remained 5½ games back in the race for the AL’s second wild-card spot.
+“I just know he’s a good pitcher and if you start falling behind, he’s going to put you away quick,” Betts said after the Red Sox won for the 12th time in 17 games to remain 5½ back in the race for the second AL wild card.
+“That’s kind of the general thought: You’ve got to be aggressive.”

+The game was delayed 47 minutes at the start by a rainstorm, then two Twins outfielders took the wrong positions for the first inning.

+Meanwhile, Minnesota put two on with one out before Brandon Workman got Nelson Cruz on a game-ending 1-4-3 double play.
 The AL Central-leading Twins, who had won seven of eight, fell to 5½ games ahead of second-place Cleveland in the division.

+“It was obviously not a crisp inning,” Twins manager Rocco Baldelli said.
+“There was some weird stuff going on.”

-Betts homered into the first row of the Green Monster seats on the first pitch of the game from José Berríos (11-8), then sent one out of the ballpark with two on in the second to make it 4-0.
-Betts added a single down the third base line in the fourth — after taking a pitch — and hit an RBI single in the sixth, also on the second pitch of the at-bat.
+Betts homered into the first row of the Green Monster seats on the first pitch from Berríos (11-8), then sent one over the seats and out of the ballpark with two on in the second to make it 4-0.
+Betts added a single down the third base line in the fourth and hit an RBI single in the sixth.

 He came up again in the eighth and made his only out, on a line drive back at the mound that pitcher Brusdar Graterol caught before it hit him in the gut.

-Following a 47-minute rain delay before the first pitch, Rodriguez (17-5) struck out eight while walking four and hitting a batter to add to what was already a career high in wins.
-The Red Sox are 12-1 when he starts at Fenway Park, and 10-2 in his last 12 starts overall.
+Eduardo Rodriguez (17-5) allowed only five singles in seven shutout innings, striking out eight while walking four and hitting a batter.
+The Red Sox are 12-1 when he starts at Fenway Park.

-Ryan Brasier relieved Rodriguez to start the eighth and immediately gave up a single to Nelson Cruz and a two-run homer to Eddie Rosario.
-Minnesota put two on with one out in the ninth against Darwinzon Hernandez before Brandon Workman got a game-ending 1-4-3 double play for his 11th save.
+Ryan Brasier relieved Rodriguez to start the eighth and immediately gave up a single to Cruz and a two-run homer to Eddie Rosario before Workman ended it in four pitches.

-Berríos pitched five-plus innings, allowing six runs on eight hits and three walks while striking out six.
-It was the second-most runs he’s allowed this season.

 PLAYING BY THE SEAT OF THEIR PANTS

-Twins catcher Willians Astudillo threw out Mitch Moreland from one knee on a dribbler in front of the plate in the second inning.
+Astudillo threw out Mitch Moreland from one knee on a dribbler in front of the plate in the second inning.

 Berríos did even better, diving to stop Andrew Benintendi’s checked-swing nubber down the third base line in the fifth, and throwing from one knee as he fell away from the play.
 He wound up flat on his back before third baseman Miguel Sanó came over to congratulate him, putting his arm around the pitcher as they walked off the field together.